-All communications concerning this RFP must be directed only to the RFP Coordinator via email.
+All communications concerning this RFQ must be directed only to the RFQ Coordinator via email.
 Any other communication will be considered unofficial and non-binding on OSPI.
-Consultants are to rely on written statements issued by the RFP Coordinator.
-Communication directed to parties other than the RFP Coordinator may result in disqualification of the Consultant.
+Consultants are to rely on written statements issued by the RFQ Coordinator.
+Communication directed to parties other than the RFQ Coordinator may result in disqualification of the Consultant.

-This RFP is available at the Office of Superintendent of Public Instruction (OSPI) website and at the Department of Enterprise Services, Washington Electronic Business Solution (WEBS) Procurement website.
-All RFP amendments and/or Consultant questions and OSPI answers will be posted to these sites.
-All interested Consultants must be registered with WEBS under the following commodity codes in order to receive automatic notifications: 924-05: Educational Advisory Services, 924-18: Alternative educational Services, 924-19: Educational Research Services, 924-71: School Operation and Management Services, and 924-74: Special Education Services.
+This RFQ is available at the Office of Superintendent of Public Instruction (OSPI) website and at the Department of Enterprise Services, Washington Electronic Business Solution (WEBS) Procurement website.
+All RFQ amendments and/or Consultant questions and OSPI answers will be posted to these sites.
+All interested Consultants must be registered with WEBS under the following commodity codes in order to receive automatic notifications: 924-05: Advisory Services, Educational; 924-19: Educational Research Services; 924-18: Educational Services, Alternative; 924-71: School Operation and Management Services; 924-74: Special Education